guyroutledge/atozcss/_drafts/2016-04-06-creating-custom-functions-with-sass.md

 Let's take the example of converting a pixel value into a rem value.
-These are both CSS lengths that can be set for a number of CSS properties.
+These are both CSS lengths that can be set for a number of CSS properties like `font-size` or `padding`.

-When working on a responsive project, it's often prerferable to use relative units like `rem` instead of `px` so we can build a flexible system of proportions rather than building every last component to have absolute widths, heights and font-sizes.
+When working on a responsive project, it's often preferable to use relative units like `rem` instead of `px` so we can build a flexible system of proportions rather than sizing every last component to absolute widths, heights and spacing values.

-While using `rem` values produces more flexible elements, it's often more straightforward to think in pixel values.
-So we could create a Sass function that converts pixels into rems, giving us the best of both worlds and removing the need for constantly reaching for a calculator;
-I hate CSS maths so if I can get a machine to do this for me, all the better!
+While using `rem` values produces more flexible elements, it's often easier to visualize pixel values.
+So we could create a Sass function that converts pixels into rems, giving us the best of both worlds and removing the need for constantly reaching for a calculator; I hate CSS maths so if I can get a machine to do this for me, all the better!

 Before we look at the Sass syntax for creating and using a function, let's look at the calculation that converts pixels to rems.